-What is the Property Owner’s Duty of Care?The property owner has a duty of care for both the licensees and invitees.
+The property owner has a duty of care for both the licensees and invitees.
 For a property owner, a licensee is anyone who is given permission to enter the property for their own purpose, while an invitee can be either a neighbor, business contact, friend, or family member having permission to enter.
 Although the property owner is not obligated to show care towards a trespasser, they are still required to ensure no harm is done due to owner’s negligence to anyone present on their property.
 No claims can be filled if the trespasser was a child.

 According to the Premises Liability Act, dangerous conditions involve negligence or known errors that cause injury.
 If an invitee or licensee gets injured, they will have to prove the owner of the property knew about its dangerous conditions, or failed to rectify issues, leading to a possible and present injury.
 Some examples of dangerous conditions include:

 According to the Premises Liability Act, a premises liability claim can help in overcoming medical bills for treatment of injuries, as well as recovering lost wages or salary due to the absence of work.
 The insurance provider of the property owner usually covers the compensation amount owed to the licensee or invitees.